★ Investing Strategy Research & Guides ★

 Lower Transaction Costs

-Many people forget that when adopting a long-term value investing strategy, you lower your costs or “leakage.”
+Many people forget that adopting a long-term value investing strategy lowers costs or “leakage.”

 For example, a speculative day trader will buy and sell stocks daily; if your broker charges you $5 per trade and you buy and sell thrice daily, you may incur transactional costs of $6,000 per year.
 If you are a value investor with ten stock holdings and buy and sell half of your holdings once per year, you will only have transactional costs of $50.
 This means you would have $5,950 more to invest.